tgu-ltd/mjs/README.md

 ```

 A mqtt client will start listing for all topics on ip:port 127.0.0.1:1883.
-If we send a message to a mqtt server like this ...
+If we send a message to a mqtt server like thus ...

 ```bash
 ~$ mosquitto_pub --host 127.0.0.1 --port 1883 -t solar_panel -m '{"volts": 13.2}'